Sonia-corporation/sonia-discord/CONTRIBUTING.md

 This file should contains at least:
 - A discord Sonia secret token required by Discord API
 - A GitHub personal access token required by GitHub API
+- A personal name to know when you interact with sonia bot which bot you are

 __Example:__